 A holding brake is a brake used to hold the position of the movable part of the machine when the SERVO-PACK is turned OFF so that movable part does not move due to gravity or external forces.
-The brake is not included, so if necessary, install a holding brake on the machine.
+Holding brakes are built into servomotors with brakes.